How Much Compensation For A Permanent Scar Injury?

 - General damages – these damages are important for scar injury claims as they cover damages difficult to quantify – such as emotional damage and damage to professional reputation – that are particularly relevant to compensation claims related to scarring.

 - Special damages – includes damages such as loss of earnings or damage to property stemming from the injury.
 While this is less relevant to permanent scar injuries, the loss of earnings is particularly relevant to all compensation claims.

 - Medical costs – includes costs such as private medical costs, particularly if plastic surgery is used to attempt to minimise the scar or foreign medical care if treatment is sought overseas.

-Clearly, you can claim for many different costs and damages resulting from your permanent scar injury.
+Clearly, you can claim for many different costs and damages resulting from your permanent scar.
 Determining the exact damages in your claim can be made much easier with professional assistance.